-- Participants receive a LEAP certificate of completion.
+- Participants receive a LEAP™ certificate of completion.

-LEAP Leaders has been submitted for accreditation to the College of Family Physicians of Canada and the Royal College of Physicians and Surgeons of Canada.
+LEAP™ Leaders will be submitted for accreditation to the College of Family Physicians of Canada and the Royal College of Physicians and Surgeons of Canada.

-Upon completion of LEAP Leaders, learners should be able to:
+Upon completion of LEAP™ Leaders, learners should be able to:

-- Define what palliative care and the palliative care approach is, and their relevance to patients being cared for in your organization and the community you serve.
+- Define what palliative care and the palliative care approach are, and their relevance to patients being cared for in your organization and the community you serve.

-- Be aware of your own character attributes, values, biases, and perceptions regarding palliative care, dying, death, and bereavement, and how these perceptions influence and impact advocacy and development of palliative care policies and initiatives within the services you lead.
+- Be aware of own character attributes, values, biases and perceptions regarding palliative care, dying, death, and bereavement, and how these perceptions influence and impact advocacy and development of palliative care policies and initiatives.

 - Engage your staff to explore their experiences with providing palliative and end of life care across the different services you oversee.